Accommodations, Dining & Transportation

 If you’re staying close by, you probably won’t need a car.
 You could even take the city bus from the airport to the downtown station and then take any bus going west on Central (a bus every 10-15 minutes).
 If you can’t walk far for whatever reason, let somebody know.
 These situations are very fluid and informal but we work together and get it done.
-I know it’s kind of crazy to go to a new town, meet a lot of strangers and just hang hope on it working out, but it does.
+I know it’s kind of crazy to go to a new town, meet a lot of strangers and just hang hope on it working out but it does.
 We are often able to arrange airport pick up and drop off.
-Let us know by emailing your itinerary once it is set.
-You will be sent a reminder to send your itinerary so we can arrange pick ups from the airport and hotels.
+Two weeks before the event, we send out an email requesting itineraries to facilitate any transportation needs.

 When to Arrive and Depart

 I get a lot of questions about when to arrive and depart.
-Keep in mind that the 4 days are solid work days and minimally, you should come the day before and leave the day after.
-Because there seems to be residual confusion, I asked Jamie who is an alum, having attended every boot camp, to write something up for you.
+Keep in mind that the 4 days are solid work days and it is best to arrive in Albuquerque the day before and leave the day after.
+Because there seems to be residual confusion, I asked Jamie who has attended every boot camp, to write something up for you.
 She says:

 Participating in ABQFI boot’s camp is hard and exciting work.
 I’m excited to meet all of you in the coming weeks and months.
 The boot camp really is just that, a boot camp.
 We are striving to achieve a wonderful goal in a short amount of time.
 Because of this, every moment really counts and we need you to be ready to work the full 4 days.
 When you are making your travel plans, it’s best to think of the days at the factory as a full work day.
 Please make your travel plans accordingly.
 I strongly advise that you arrive the day or night before and plan to leave the day after.
 If you have any questions or concerns or just want to chat about boot camp, feel free to email me at onlyjamiehATgmailDOTcom